What Is Electroconvulsive Therapy?

 There are risks associated with any treatment procedure and individual results may vary.
 Please consult the dedicated professionals within the ECT program at Brentwood Hospital to assess if you are a candidate for ECT treatment.
 Our Medical Staff will also consult with you on the risks and benefits of ECT treatment if you are a suitable candidate.

-Referrals can be made by physicians, psychiatrists, mental health professionals, hospital staff, patients, and concerned family members.
-Patients are scheduled for ECT after their evaluation is completed.
+Referrals for ECT can be made by physicians, psychiatrists, mental health professionals, hospital staff, patients, and family members.
+Patients are scheduled for ECT after their evaluation is complete.